lucpena/Rasterizer/README.md

 # Rasteriser
 A Rasterizer made in C++ that loads .obj 3D models.
 I made this following the awesome tutorial of [Computer Graphics from 'ssloy'](https://github.com/ssloy/tinyrenderer/wiki).
-A brief study on how OpenGL works under his hood.
+A brief study to understand how OpenGL works.
 Here are some prints of the actual state:

 # Models Rendered
 ![Head](https://github.com/lucpena/Rasterizer/blob/master/img/head.png)